PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-05 13:35:01
+Last updated: 2024-04-05 13:35:34
-Random Quote: Never bring a knife to a sword fight.
-Unless it's concealed. - Wednesday Addams
+Random Quote: I don't want to be good.
+I am going to be great. - Pablo Escobar